Tay2510/Doppler/README.md

 ##Summary
-The project aims to apply recent model compression techniques (e.g. quantization, XOR-Net) on a pre-trained deep learning model, and optimizes efficiency of the compressed model on iOS devices for recognition tasks.
+The project aims to apply recent model compression techniques (e.g. quantization, XOR-Net) on a pre-trained deep learning model, and optimizes efficiency of the compressed model on iOS devices for artistic style transformation tasks.

 ##Background